-- 3.2 Lay the door face down on a soft flat surface to protect the paintwork and glass. - 3.3 Remove the glass clamp and 8 screws and washers.
+- 3.1 Remove the door by opening past 45° to avoid hitting the hinge blocks, then lift free from the hinge mechanism. - 3.2 Lay the door face down on a soft flat surface to protect the paintwork, glass and controls. - 3.3 Remove the glass clamp and 8 x screws and washers.
 The old glass can then be lifted clear of the door.